kawthar-eltarr/Wine-Recognition/README.md

 - Set output layer to number of labels and use softmax activation function
 - Use Categorical Cross Entropy loss function

-After trying both losses functions, in this very context, the Wine Recognition model converges faster when using Sparse Categorical Cross Entropy.
+After trying both losses functions, in this very context, both Wine Recognition models converge after around a 100 Epochs.
+Note that without Standard Scaling the data, a lot less Epochs are needed to converge.
+Since the input features have significantly different scales, we scaled it to a similar range, to achieve better performance.
 ​
 ## What is in this repository ?